fastify/light-my-request/README.md

   - `authority` - a string specifying the HTTP HOST header value to be used if no header is provided, and the `url` does not include an authority component.
 Defaults to `'localhost'`.
   - `headers` - an optional object containing request headers.
+  - `cookies` - an optional object containing key-value pairs that will be encoded and added to `cookie` header.
+If the header is already set, the data will be appended.
   - `remoteAddress` - an optional string specifying the client remote address.
 Defaults to `'127.0.0.1'`.
   - `payload` - an optional request payload.
 Can be a string, Buffer, Stream or object.
 If the payload is string, Buffer or Stream is used as is as the request payload.
 Oherwise it is serialized with `JSON.stringify` forcing the request to have the `Content-type` equal to `application/json`
   - `query` - an optional object containing query parameters.